paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 As usual, these tests should fail if we run them now.

-Here's the implementation code to add these features.
-This is the most complicated part of the library, so the code here is not as simple as the code we've written up to this point.
+Here's the implementation code to add these features. **This is the most complicated part of the library**, so the code here is not as simple as the code we've written up to this point.
 Feel free to just skim through this code to get the big picture without analyzing the finer details.

 ```javascript
 "use strict";